-IBSG International, Inc. (OTCBB:IGII), a holding company for three software subsidiaries involved in turn-key digital service center software Sarbanes-Oxley and security solutions, and software development, maintenance and data storage, announced today it will be expanding its Johannesburg Initiative to cover all of South Africa at the request, of that Country's Department of Trade and Industry (DTI) and the Industrial Development Corporation (IDC).
+IBSG International, Inc. (OTCBB:IGII), a holding company for three software subsidiaries involved in turn-key digital service center software, Sarbanes-Oxley and security solutions, and software development, maintenance and data storage, announced today that it has signed a Letter of Intent to buy A-Division IT Systems Ltd. (A-Division), a United Kingdom based company and partner in IBSG International's (IBSGI) South African project.

 A-Division is a subcontractor to BAE Systems and provides IT projects for BAE's offset programs by establishing IT Hubs.
 The acquisition is a performance based transaction combining cash and stock that management has been informed is valued at approximately $4 million.
 It is projected that over the next 12-18 months this transaction will generate US$75 million.
 No assurances can be given that such revenues will be achieved and although a final acquisition agreement is expected to be executed, there is no guarantee.

 A-Division is engaged in international business development and consultancy in the Technology sector and is a subcontractor for BAE System's offset credit projects around the world.
 The purchase gives IBSG participation in e-commerce platform projects for Small-Midsize Enterprises (SMEs) in countries beyond South Africa.
 IBSGI's relationship with A-Division and BAE has already brought the South African project and opportunities with similar projects in Saudi Arabia, Malaysia and India.